gabipavel/Bitcoin_Incognito/README.md

 ***

 ***Step 2***
-* Send EXACLY 3,000 XBI to a receive address within your wallet.
+* Send EXACTLY 3,000 XBI to a receive address within your wallet.
 ***

 ***Step 3***